Small House Policy: Assenting views

 As a local policy formulated against the specific historical context of Hong Kong, the Small House Policy has brought some positive effects on both Hong Kong society and the British Colonial Government (and Chinese Central Government after the transfer of sovereignty over Hong Kong).
 The impact could be divided into three categories.

 For the colonial government, the Small House Policy helped to ease off the tension between the government and the indigenous inhabitants, and facilitated the land development of the New Territories.
 Before the engagement of the colonial government, the indigenous inhabitants held the right to private ownership of the land in the New Territories, with the permanent land contracted conferred by Qing (清朝) and Ming (明朝) government.
 Through the exchange of "Ding" for ownership, the colonial government lowered the law-enforcement cost in the process of land ownership transformation, and provided opportunities for the current economic development of the New territories.
-After handover, according to Article 40 of the Basic Law, "the lawful traditional rights and interests of the indigenous inhabitants of the 'New Territories' shall be protected by the Hong Kong Special Administrative Region", the Small House Policy is reasserted by the Chinese Central Government, which helps the Chinese Central Government to win the support of the New Territories indigenous inhabitants to consolidate their rule in Hong Kong, and to show their respect to the traditional norms and culture of Hong Kong.
+After handover, according to Article 40 of the Basic Law, "the lawful traditional rights and interests of the indigenous inhabitants of the 'New Territories' shall be protected by the Hong Kong Special Administrative Region".

 For the indigenous inhabitants of the New Territories, their benefits are substantial.
 Firstly, the inhabitants enjoy a hereditary privilege of land usage and housing grant, which is a great advantage regarding Hong Kong's population density and land shortages.
 Secondly, according to Lands Department of Hong Kong, after a five-year period, the villager can freely sell his property in the market without any restriction.
 After the grant of ownership transfer, the Small House Policy created huge and direct economic interest for the indigenous inhabitants.
 These benefits help to create a sense of pride and belonging to the indigenous villages which are useful in forging a bond among the indigenous villagers and to preserve their tradition.

-For Hong Kong society as a whole, the Small House Policy also brings some benefits.
+Proponents suggest that, for Hong Kong society as a whole, the Small House Policy also brings some benefits.
 The policy, to a certain extent, guaranteed a sense of land security against environment pollution and over-exploration, and protected the original natural environment of New Territory during the urbanization and industrialization of Hong Kong.
 Under the Small House Policy and "Village Type Development" project, the villages in New Territories could keep their traditional lifestyle and features until now.